 - Sleek and modern interface

-- Instantaneous upload to YouTube
+- Instantaneous upload to YouTube for easy video sharing

 - Selection of popular music tracks included

 OS: Windows 7 & above / Mac OS X 10.13 & above